codeAligned/tjioi/registration.md

 # Registration process

+As of Monday, January 30, 2017, registration for TJ IOI 2017 is now open!
+We can't wait to see you at the competition.
+Please register as soon as possible, so that we can guarantee your team a spot.

 Note that we can only guarantee spots for the first two teams per school, and the first 27 teams overall.
 We will only reserve a spot once you complete Part 1 below.
 Any teams without a reserved spot will be placed on the waitlist.